How to refinance a HELOC

-If you took out a Home Equity Line of Credit (HELOC), you have a draw period and repayment period.
+If you took out a home equity line of credit (HELOC), you have a draw period and repayment period.
 During the draw period, you can draw on your line of credit and typically only pay interest on the money you borrow.

-Ways to refinance a HELOC
+Reasons to refinance a HELOC

-1. Loan Modification
+1. Loan modification

-- Can extend terms (repayment period) for HELOC.
+- Extend terms (repayment period) for HELOC.

 2. Get a new HELOC

-- You may be able to get more cash out if your equity allows.
+- Take more cash out if your equity allows

-3. Get a Home Equity Loan to pay HELOC
+3. Get a home equity loan to pay HELOC

-4. Get a cash-out refinance to pay off your HELOC
+4. Get a cash out refinance to pay off your HELOC

 - Can leave you with additional cash for almost any need, depending on your home’s value.